 What if Manufacturing Doesn’t Pay Back CEBA?

 If manufacturing firms fail to repay their CEBA loans by the final cut-off, December 31, 2026, they risk falling into loan default.
-This would trigger collections initiated by the Canada Revenue Agency (CRA).
+This would trigger collections initiated by the Agence du revenu du Canada (ARC).
 The severity and persistence of CRA’s collection efforts can vary, often influenced by individual situations.

 Manufacturing firms that have been diligent with their monthly interest payments but have had difficulties repaying the main loan amount may be able to negotiate a more lenient repayment plan with their lenders.
 However, it is recommended that these firms find an alternate lender before the ultimate deadline of December 31, 2026.